oliverwehrens/nfc-mqtt/README.md

 ## Things which you want to configure:

 - MQTT Server in nfc2mqtt_service.py
+- You can also edit the MQTT topic

 Yes, this could go into a configuration file.